9 min read

 After enough launches that flopped, I built the thing I needed.

 Drop the artifact in.
-A blog post, a feature spec, a changelog entry, a tool URL — whatever the launch is grounded in.
+A blog post, a feature spec, a changelog entry, a tool URL, whatever the launch is grounded in.
 Pick the channels you care about.
 Pick the subreddit (or two, or three).
 The engine writes a native post for each one, grounded in your actual product context and in your voice.
-You read each draft, edit, send.
-Five posts, maybe 8 to 12 minutes of editing total instead of three hours of staring at a blank text box.
+You read each draft, edit, send, or let autopilot pace them out for you.
+Four posts, maybe 6 to 10 minutes of editing total instead of three hours of staring at a blank text box.

-Then — and this is the part the schedulers miss — each post becomes its own conversation.
-The replies, the comments, the DMs that come from each variant all flow back into the same inbox.
-So when r/SaaS pops off and LinkedIn goes silent, you can see it.
+Then, and this is the part the schedulers miss, each post becomes its own pipeline of conversations.
+The replies, the comments, the DMs that come from each variant, the people who actually want what you shipped, all flow back into the same inbox.
+So when r/SaaS pops off and LinkedIn goes silent, you can see exactly where the signups came from.
 The next launch leans where the last one worked.

 I built this because I'm bad at distribution discipline.
 It turns out the cost of that discipline isn't motivation.
 It's friction.
 Remove enough friction and the discipline shows up on its own.